Ever-All/.github/profile/README.md

-# 🪪 EverAll · GitHub Organization
+# ♾️ EverAll · Organization

 Welcome to **EverAll** — a platform of powerful tools, scalable services, and forward-thinking applications designed to empower individuals and businesses alike.